A favorite destination for festival attendees heading into the park, visit the top of Clement Street in the Inner Richmond neighborhood!Learn More

 We are committed to mitigating the impact of the event in your neighborhood.
 Below is information to help serve that purpose.

 Again this year, we will have a Community Hotline to respond to any issues that may affect you during the festival.
-The festival hotline will be available from 10:00am – 11:00PM on the festival days.
-The hotline number is (415) 872-1650.
+The festival hotline will be available from 10:00am – 11:00pm on the festival days.
+The Community Hotline number is 415-872-1650.

 To help alleviate vehicle congestion in your neighborhood, we are strongly encouraging patrons to take alternative means of transportation to the festival, including MUNI, private shuttles, biking or walking.
 We will have 2 dedicated tow trucks and 1 Parking Control Officer on each side of the Park to quickly respond to any blocked driveways or any other parking issues related to the Festival.
 Rec & Park has printed signs alerting attendees to not block driveways, which may be obtained at the front desk of McLaren Lodge at 501 Stanyan St. If you need to have a vehicle towed please call the MTA directly at 415-553-1237 or 415-553-1200.

-We would like to make you aware of the following road closures due to the event, so that you may plan accordingly.
-The following entrances will be closed to the public from Thursday, Aug 6th at 8:00PM through Sunday, Aug 9th at 11:00pm:
+We would like to make you aware of the following road closures due to the event, so you may plan accordingly.
+The following entrances will be closed to vehicles from Thursday, Aug 6th at 8:00pm through Sunday, Aug 9th at 11:00pm.

 • Transverse Dr at Crossover Dr